When it comes to breast health—and breast cancer prevention, diagnosis, and treatment—knowledge is power.

 We provide the information you need to manage your risk and live well.

-At the Middlesex Health Comprehensive Breast Center—which launched as an innovative new breast health clinic in the fall of 2018—we provide complete breast health care to women at all ages and levels of risk.
-Across the entire continuum of care—from prevention and screening through diagnosis and treatment—we are committed to detecting breast cancer at its earliest stages, when it is most treatable and even curable.
+At the Middlesex Health Comprehensive Breast Center, we provide complete breast health care to women at all ages and levels of risk.
+From prevention and screening through diagnosis and treatment — we are committed to detecting breast cancer at its earliest stages, when it is most treatable.

 - A screening mammogram is done once every year - no sooner than 366 days apart.